TRAVEL BLOGGER BREN ON THE ROAD GIVES US ALL HIS ADVICE ON HOW TO WORK AND TRAVEL...

 Get started by: Looking at sites like Freelancer and Upwork.
 Many blogs and magazines also advertise directly on their sites for writers.
 Sites like Matador and Viator are two examples.
 Like most unconventional jobs, it depends a lot on your hustle and initiative.
 Simple internet searches for “job boards” and “freelance jobs” will give you plenty of things to browse through.
 Everything is there to be Googled - it’s up to you to find it!

 4) AU PAIRING

 Most au pairs work around 25-30 hours per week, and you also get a weekly allowance.
-Obviously accommodation and food is included, and often use of a car is thrown in too.
+Obviously, accommodation and food are included, and often the use of a car is thrown in too.
 Not a bad gig for a young, bushy-tailed backpacker.

 Get started by: Au Pair World is a great place for finding an au pair family.